PX4/PX4-Autopilot/nuttx/configs/README.txt

     CONFIG_LIBC_PERROR_STDOUT - POSIX requires that perror() provide its output on stderr.
 This option may be defined, however, to provide perror() output that is serialized with other stdout messages.
-    CONFIG_LIBC_PERROR_DEVNAME -  Another non-standard option is to provide perror() output to a logging device or file.
-CONFIG_LIBC_PERROR_DEVNAME may be defined to be any write-able, character device (or file).

   Allow for architecture optimized implementations